zhangxuying1004/RSTNet/README.md

 ## Tips
 If you have any questions about our work, feel free to post issues on this github project.
 I will answer your questions and update code monthly.
 If you are in hurry, please email me via [zhangxuying1004@gmail.com](zhangxuying1004@gmail.com).
-If our work is heleful to you or gives some inspiration to you, please star this project and cite our paper.
+If our work is helpful to you or gives some inspiration to you, please star this project and cite our paper.
 Thank you!
 ```
 @inproceedings{zhang2021rstnet,
   title={RSTNet: Captioning with adaptive attention on visual and non-visual words},